rsalmei/ballbounce/README.md

     - created a FrameRow abstraction;
     - include `itertools` dependency;
     - improved Display for FrameBuffer and implemented it for FrameRow, optimized with itertools;
+    - implemented a build system for Ball, now we can choose some fields, which will not be random;
 - detect overlaps and paint differently
 - commands to dynamically insert and remove balls
 - command to reset colors and formats, maintaining the board